 Should toddlers snack between meals?

-Yes, generally speaking, healthy balanced snacks can be a good idea as they offer another opportunity for toddlers to meet their daily nutrient requirements.
+Yes, generally speaking, healthy balanced snacks can be a good idea as they offer another opportunity for toddlers to meet their daily nutrient requirements and try new foods.
 Plus, toddlers have relatively small stomachs and appetites so they can’t take in a lot of food at one time and therefore need to be provided regular fuel throughout the day.

 That being said, it’s generally best to have a set schedule and serve meals and snacks at specific times throughout the day to establish a routine.
 Typically, as a good rule of thumb, a meal or snack should be served approximately every 2.5 to 3 hours.